WebAssembly/spec/document/core/syntax/modules.rst

 The |FTYPE| of a function declares its signature by reference to a :ref:`type <syntax-type>` defined in the module.
 The parameters of the function are referenced through 0-based :ref:`local indices <syntax-localidx>` in the function's body; they are mutable.

-The |FLOCALS| declare a vector of mutable local variables and their types.
+The |FLOCALS| declare a list of mutable local variables and their types.
 These variables are referenced through :ref:`local indices <syntax-localidx>` in the function's body.
 The index of the first local is the smallest index not referencing a parameter.